bonny/WordPress-Simple-History/readme.txt

 - Added function `sh_error_log()` to easily log variables to the error log.
 Probably only of interest to developers.

+- Fixed logging for [plugin Redirection](https://wordpress.org/plugins/redirection/).
+The logging of URL redirects and so on stopped working some while back because the Redirection plugin started using the WP REST API.
+But now it's working again!

 = 2.21.1 (May 2018) =